15 Kitchen Science Projects Roundup!

 - How Far Can You Stretcha the Mozzarella: The Science of Making Cheese!: make cheese and experiment to find out which kind of milk works best.

-- Juice Balls: The Science of Spherification: use spherification to transform juice into small, semi-solid balls and experiment with the recipe to see how changing the amount of sodium citrate affects the process.
+- Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth: use spherification to transform juice into small, semi-solid balls and experiment with the recipe to see how changing the amount of sodium citrate affects the process.

 - Kimchi Chemistry: make kimchi, a popular cabbage-based dish, and investigate how pH levels change as kimchi ferments.